anibalgomezprojects/balerocms-enterprise/docs/README.md

 ### About this project

 In most cases, Enterprise applications are heavy and very slow.
-Balero CMS v2 is a Lightweight, Clean and Ultra-Fast, Full Stack, Portal, CMS. it uses Java Back-End for MVC Controllers and AngularJS Front-End for the API REST Services.
+Balero CMS Enterprise is a Lightweight, Clean and Ultra-Fast, Full Stack, Portal, CMS. it uses Java Back-End for MVC Controllers and AngularJS Front-End for the API REST Services.

 NOTES